Should a woman with an intellectual disability be put on GLP-1 therapy if she’s morbidly obese and has no chance of losing weight on her own?

 Well, let’s look at it this way: Kelcie and those like her are headed for doom if that weight doesn’t come off.

-It would be highly unethical to allow her to continue living with such severe obesity which will at some point begin causing aches and pains (it’s already causing acid reflux and hypertension), likely sleep apnea, and so very likely type 2 diabetes and heart problems – not to mention mobility impairment.
+It would be highly unethical to allow her to continue living with such severe obesity which will at some point begin causing ongoing aches and pains (it’s already causing acid reflux and hypertension), likely sleep apnea, and predictably type 2 diabetes and heart problems – not to mention mobility impairment.

-If a GLP-1 is what it’d take to knock her weight down – then this sounds like the smartest plan in the name of her current and future health and mobility.
+If a GLP-1 is what it’d take to knock her weight down, save her health and yield higher quality to her life – then this sounds like the smartest plan in the name of her current and future health and mobility.